madynes/monex/examples/simple_example/README.md

 ```
 We get a csv file with the data of the experiment.
 Let's explain the options use here:
-- Our Poremetheus query, note that we have to escape the double comma in the query.
+- Query: Our Poremetheus query, note that we have to escape the double quotes in the query.
-- The server that we define in the MonEx configuration file.
+- Server: We define it in the MonEx configuration file.
-- The type can be "duration" or "timestamp": duration will make our experiment start a time zero.
+- type: Can be "duration" or "timestamp": duration will make our experiment start a time zero.
 Timestamp ues UNIX timestamp (at UTC time).
-- Prometheus add labels to each metric.
+- labels: Prometheus add labels to each metric.
 A label have a name and a value.
 For example, "cpu" and "mode" are labels of the metric "node\_cpu" with value cpu1,cpu2,cpu3... for "cpu" and idle,user,system... for "mode".
-We can use a label as coulumn name: here we precise "cpu" wich is the label identifying each core, so coulumns will be "cpu0;cpu1;cpu2...".
-We can have multiple labels, in that case the column names will be all of theme separtated by underscores.
+We can use a label as coulumn name: here we precise "cpu" wich is the label identifying each core, so coulumns will be named "cpu0;cpu1;cpu2...".
+We can have multiple labels, in that case the column names will be all the labels separtated by underscores.
 ## Drawing metrics
 Now that we have our csv file, we can use monex-draw to make a figure.
 ```